 In North Carolina, residents filing singly whose federal adjusted gross income exceeds $10,750 have to file a return and pay state income taxes.
 Those who are married and filing jointly must file an NC tax return if their combined income exceeds $21,500.

-Since gambling winnings count as income, that means those winnings add to the overall total.
-That also means you must pay the same 5.25% rate on those winnings.
+Since gambling winnings count as income, those winnings add to the overall total.
+That means you must pay the same 5.25% North Carolina gambling tax rate on those winnings.

 How to report your gambling winnings on your NC tax return

 Those who file North Carolina state income tax returns generally use Form D-400.

 On Line 6, you will need to enter your “Federal Adjusted Gross Income.”
 That total should include your gambling winnings that you added to your income when filling out your federal tax return.
 From there, you’ll enter other amounts for deductions and then use the total to calculate how much state income tax you owe.

 Paying federal taxes on gambling winnings in NC